susom/tide/README.md

                3. Under that description and then the Commit to master button
             2. Top bar section
                1. first your name of repository will come
-               2. second will be your name of the remote banch
+               2. second will be your name of the remote branch
                3. Publish/push to repository.
          6. Now that you ready to push the inital commit, do it in the sequence below
             1. Select the files you want to send to your repo